nagarajurahul/terraform-vmware-esxi-vm-module/README.md

   - guestinfo.userdata (gzip+base64 fallback)

-- Does not include provider block — expected to be defined in the parent Terraform configuration
+`Note`: Does not include provider block — expected to be defined in the parent Terraform configuration

 ---